t29mato/divers-ocean-map/README.md

-# sam-app
+# divers-ocean-map

-This is a sample template for sam-app - Below is a brief explanation of what we have generated for you:
+This is a sample template for divers-ocean-map - Below is a brief explanation of what we have generated for you:

 ```bash
 .